 “The agency approach might require a decent financial investment, but experienced video professionals can help you understand the needs and wants of your company quickly.”

-If you’re thinking, “This sounds great and all, but hiring an agency really isn’t in the budget.”
-Never fear, you’ve got options.
+If you’re thinking, “This sounds great, but hiring an agency really isn’t in the budget” — never fear!
+You’ve got options.

 Whether it’s an agency or a recent college graduate with a DSLR and a drone, the freelance route has far more reward than risk.
 If the video turns out great, that’s awesome!
 You can collaborate on another project with that person.
 And if it doesn’t?
 Well, you didn’t invest too much time and money into this one video, and chances are, you learned something new about what your must-haves really are when it comes to video.